mwaddoups/resourceable/README.md

 # Resourceable

-A simple crate for quickly writing REST APIs for resources that can be described as structs.
+A simple proof-of-concept crate for quickly writing REST APIs for resources that can be described as structs.
 This is built on top of [http-rs/tide](https://github.com/http-rs/tide).

 # Motivation